From NY 12, drive into the village of Lyons Falls.

 disrepair.
 A short time ago, we learned that there was a

 movement underway to remove the decaying structures and on our

 last trip there, it appeared that this process has started.

 and town of Lyonsdale and the village of Lyons Falls were all

 named after Caleb Lyon, an early settler who served on the New

 York State Assembly, first elected in 1824.
-This waterfall is

 The Black River empties into Lake Ontario at the Black River